ericbulloch/kwmd/concepts/privilege_escalation.md

 The cursor will show up as a # character to let me know I am root.

 I can now modify view or modify any file on the host directory.
-I just need to remember to prepend any directory with /mnt/root.
+I just need to remember that **within the container, the host file system is mounted to /mnt/root**.
 Here are some examples:

 - The /etc directory on the host would be /mnt/root/etc from the container.
 - The /home directory on the host would be /mnt/root/home from the container.